GulnazSerikbay/GulnazSerikbay/README.md

 - 🌱 CS girl.
 - 💞️ Open to collaboration, new projects!
 - 📫 gserikba@andrew.cmu.edu
-- Interests: Cybersecurity, Programming Languages, Web Programming, Image Processing
+- Interests: Cybersecurity, Web Programming, Image Processing

 <!---
 GulnazSerikbay/GulnazSerikbay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.